• Skip to primary navigation

 Method

-1 ¾ cups self rising flour, 1 cup Greek yogurt
+1 ¾ cups self rising flour, 1 ¼ cups plain Greek yogurt

-2. Knead: Dust a little flour on a cutting board or clean surface and knead the dough with your hands for a few minutes before forming it into a ball.
-If necessary if the dough is not sticking together, add a little extra yogurt and continue to knead.
+2. Dust a little flour on a cutting board or clean surface and knead the dough with your hands for a few minutes before forming it into a ball.
+Tip: Let your dough sit at room temperature for up to 10 minutes before you start kneading if you have a little extra time.
+This will give the flour a chance to become fully hydrated, and may make the dough easier to work with as you knead and form your bagels.

-3. Form: Use a pastry cutter or knife to cut the dough into four even sections, roll each into a ball and then poke your thumb through the center to form four bagels.
+3. Use a pastry cutter or knife to cut the dough into four even sections, roll each into a ball and then poke your thumb through the center to form four bagels.

-4. Top: Line a baking sheet with parchment paper and place your bagels on the sheet.
+4. Line a baking sheet with parchment paper and place your bagels on the sheet.
 If desired, use a pastry brush to lightly coat each bagel with the egg wash.
 Sprinkle everything bagel seasoning or your other favorite seasonings over each bagel.

 1 egg, 2 tablespoons everything bagel seasoning